dqbd/ts-math-evaluate/thesis/README.md

   - `Array` and tuples
 - Type System of TypeScript (with examples / TypeChallenges)

-  - Conditional Types and Inferrence
+  - Conditional Types and Inference
   - Loops via Recursive Types
   - Equality Checks
   - Limitations (and how to bypass them)